avyboy/aresmush/tutorials/admin/db-mongolab-setup.md

 Here are step-by-step instructions for setting up Ares with [MongoLab](https://mongolab.com/), a cloud hosting service for MongoDB.

+> Note:  These instructions and screenshots were current as of the time of this writing, but MongoLab can change their interface at any time.
+If you have trouble figuring out the install options, don't hesitate to [Get Help]({{site.siteroot}}tutorials/getting-help.html).

 1. Create a MongoLab account.

 2. Click 'Create New' to create a new db.